microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 Update the properties of an authenticationStrengthPolicy object.
 You cannot update the allowed auth method combinations using this request.
 To do so, use the Update allowed combinations action.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyAuthenticationStrengthPolicyAllowedCombination](Update-MgPolicyAuthenticationStrengthPolicyAllowedCombination.md)
 Update the allowedCombinations property of an authenticationStrengthPolicy object.
 To update other properties of an authenticationStrengthPolicy object, use the Update authenticationStrengthPolicy method.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyAuthenticationStrengthPolicyCombinationConfiguration](Update-MgPolicyAuthenticationStrengthPolicyCombinationConfiguration.md)
 Update the properties of an authenticationCombinationConfiguration object.
 In use, only fido2combinationConfigurations may be updated as they're the only type of authenticationCombinationConfiguration that may be created.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyAuthorizationPolicy](Update-MgPolicyAuthorizationPolicy.md)
 Update the properties of an authorizationPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyClaimMappingPolicy](Update-MgPolicyClaimMappingPolicy.md)
 Update the properties of a claimsMappingPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyCrossTenantAccessPolicy](Update-MgPolicyCrossTenantAccessPolicy.md)
 Update the properties of a cross-tenant access policy.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyCrossTenantAccessPolicyDefault](Update-MgPolicyCrossTenantAccessPolicyDefault.md)
 Update the default configuration of a cross-tenant access policy.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyCrossTenantAccessPolicyPartner](Update-MgPolicyCrossTenantAccessPolicyPartner.md)
 Update the properties of a partner-specific configuration.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyDefaultAppManagementPolicy](Update-MgPolicyDefaultAppManagementPolicy.md)
 Update the properties of a tenantAppManagementPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyFeatureRolloutPolicy](Update-MgPolicyFeatureRolloutPolicy.md)
 Update the properties of featureRolloutPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyHomeRealmDiscoveryPolicy](Update-MgPolicyHomeRealmDiscoveryPolicy.md)
 Update the properties of a homeRealmDiscoveryPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyIdentitySecurityDefaultEnforcementPolicy](Update-MgPolicyIdentitySecurityDefaultEnforcementPolicy.md)
 Update the properties of an identitySecurityDefaultsEnforcementPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyPermissionGrantPolicy](Update-MgPolicyPermissionGrantPolicy.md)
 Update properties of a  permissionGrantPolicy.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyPermissionGrantPolicyExclude](Update-MgPolicyPermissionGrantPolicyExclude.md)
 Update the navigation property excludes in policies